 Pursuant to Section 129 (3) of the Act and Ind - AS 110 issued by theInstitute of Chartered Accountants of India Consolidated Financial Statements presentedby the Company include the financial statements of its subsidiaries.

 Further a separate statement containing the salient features of thefinancial statements of subsidiaries of the company in the prescribed form AOC-1 has beendisclosed in the Consolidated Financial Statements.

-Report on the highlights of performance of Subsidiaries Associates andJoint Venture Companies and their contribution to the overall performance of the company.
+Report on the highlights of performance of subsidiaries associates andJoint venture companies and their contribution to the overall performance of the company.

-Companies (Accounts) Rules 2014 the report on highlights ofperformance of subsidiaries associates and joint venture companies and their contribution to the overall performanceof the Company is attached as `Annexure 6 Rs to this Report.
+Companies (Accounts) Rules 2014 the report on highlights ofperformance of subsidiaries associates and joint venture companies and their contributionto the overall performance of the Company is attached as Annexure 6' to thisreport.